haewons-tanzu/haewons-tanzu.github.io/_posts/2020-10-29-http-session-caching-spring-data-on-tas.md

     useJUnitPlatform()
 }
 {% endhighlight %}

+#### 3. Configiration to create cache region using @EnableClusterAware

+We set the region name here.

+{% highlight java linenos %}
+package com.vmware.tanzu.gemfire.session;

+import org.springframework.boot.SpringApplication;
+import org.springframework.boot.autoconfigure.SpringBootApplication;
+import org.springframework.geode.config.annotation.EnableClusterAware;

+@SpringBootApplication
+@EnableClusterAware
+public class SessionApplication {

+    public static void main(String[] args) {
+        SpringApplication.run(SessionApplication.class, args);
+    }

+}
+{% endhighlight %}

+{: .box-note}
+**Note:** This does not push Expiration policy metadata to the server, so you would need to alter the region after region is created by the Spring Boot application.
+For more information, please refer [here](2020-10-30-consideration-for-using-tanzu-gemfire-vms){:target="_blank"}.

 #### 4. GemFire configuration file in Spring Boot App to enable session caching using @EnableGemFireHttpSession